TruscaPetre/ChatGPT-edge-extension-tracker/Testing.md

 - Test that the extention is injected
   - Load a page on https://chat.openai.com
   - Open developer tools ( F12 or Ctrl+shift+I, or right click & "Inspect")
-  - Click on the console tab
+  - Click on the "Console" tab
   - You can type "content" in the filter to highlight the log message and hide the others
 - Test that content script is correctly referenced in the manifest.json and is loaded when chat page is open
   - Load a page on https://chat.openai.com